-These accounting principles are applicable to life insurers and their investment operations which may include separate subsidiaries.
+These accounting principles are applicable to Canadian Branches and their investment operations.

-Realized and unrealized gains and losses on Real Estate Investments as defined in CICA handbook section 4211 paragraph 04 are to be reported using the moving average market method in accordance with the CICA Handbook section 4211.
+Realized and unrealized gains and losses on Real Estate Investments as defined in CICA Handbook section 4211 paragraph 04 are to be reported using the moving average market method in accordance with the CICA Handbook section 4211.

 For the real estate portfolio, the impact of changes in market value is recognized when appraisals are conducted.
-In accordance with GAAP, life insurers are required to ensure that the market value of real estate reflected in the moving average market adjustment is an approximation of market values in the year that an appraisal is not conducted.
-For the purpose of interim financial statements, life insurers are required to assess the value of real estate at each quarter end and to make appropriate adjustment for any known material changes.
+In accordance with GAAP, Canadian Branches are required to ensure that the market value of real estate reflected in the moving average market adjustment is an approximation of market values in the year that an appraisal is not conducted.
+For the purpose of interim financial statements, Canadian Branches are required to assess the value of real estate at each quarter end and to make appropriate adjustment for any known material changes.
 For the real estate portfolio, 3 per cent of the difference between the approximate market value at quarter end and the quarter end carrying value should be recognized.